 Crompton's mule was invented in 1779 by Samuel Crompton by combining the spinning jenny's carriage and the water frame's rollers.
-It allowed a single power source to spin multiple machines, and worked with wool development of steam power, mill owners were able to build mills in cities - closer to a constant supply of workers and potential customers.
+It allowed a single power source to spin multiple machines, and worked with wool or cotton yarns.
+However, it still required a skilled weaver to operate.
+These spinning mules were developed further so they could be operated by unskilled workers.
+Steam power was later applied to the spinning mules for use in cotton-spinning factories.